 Download the Fair Hearing Request Form FA-100 or request a form at your local office.

 Give the local DES office your completed Fair Hearing Request form, or a written statement in person, by mail, or by fax.
 Find your Local Office at the DES Office Locator.

-The statement asking for a Fair Hearing should include your address, date of the notice you do not agree with, and a reason why you do not agree with the decision.
+The statement asking for an Appeal should include your address, date of the notice you do not agree with, and a reason why you do not agree with the decision.

-What is the deadline to request a Fair Hearing?
+What is the deadline to request an Appeal?